REL 1: How do you manage service quotas and constraints?

 AWS Trusted Advisor Best Practice Checks (see the Service Limits section)

-AWS limit monitor on AWS answers
+limit monitor on AWS answers

 AWS Marketplace: CMDB products that help track limits